securekp/cribl-search-inventory/README.md

     - method: get
     - url: https://<workspace>-<your org name>.cribl.cloud/api/v1/master/groups
 - Go to the Authorization tab
 - Select oAuth.
-This will require that you create API credentials with owner permissions.
+This will require that you create API credentials with admin permissions.
 You can reference the following doc on creating the credentials: https://docs.cribl.io/api#criblcloud
 - Fill in the following parameters required for oAuth:
   - Login url: https://login.cribl.cloud/oauth/token
   - client secret parameter: client_secret